 It is likely that Ireland will face severe fines for failing to meet them.

-7

-Teacher Resource Book

 Remember the five 'R's for Food Waste

-What do you have learned something about food waste tell us in your own words a little about what you think What are the most commonly wasted foods in Ireland?
-How can people in Ireland ensure that food waste does not end up in landfill where it generates greenhouse gases (GHGs)?
+What do you Now that you have learned something about food waste tell us in your own words a little about what you think.

+what are the most commonly wasted roods in relatid: How can people in Ireland ensure that food waste does not end up in landfill where it generates greenhouse gases (GHGs)?
 What storage and preservation methods can prolong the shelf life of fresh foods such as apples, bread and lettuce?
 Do you think you could convince other people to reduce their food waste?
 If so, what might you say?
 In your opinion, what is the greatest way to solve the issue of food waste across the globe?
 Name a current innovation or project that aims to tackle food waste.
-Traine a current innovation of project that aims to tackle rood waste.
 In your own words, write down one change that you might make to reduce food waste from now on.

-Teacher Resource Book Key Words Bank Biodiversity Biodiversity (shorthand for biological diversity) refers to the variety of living things in a given place.
-Climate change The climate can be described as the average weather over a period of time.
-Climate Change means a significant change in the measures of climate, such as temperature, rainfall, or wind lasting, for an extended period - decades or longer.
-The Earth's climate has changed many times throughout history but what's different during this period of history is that human activities are contributing to natural climate change through the emission of greenhouse gases.
-Compost A rich, soil-like substance that can be added to a garden to help plants grow.
-Grass, leaves, paper, and some types of food can naturally decay and turn into compost.
-Conserve To use wisely, avoiding waste.
+Key Words Bank